Welcome to the Longview website

 In addition to the major scoping studies, specially established expert groups have also been successful in submitting bids to funders to support project work of a more conventional kind.

 The first of these initiatives was a seminar series devoted to the use of birth cohort study data in the study of ‘Cognitive Capital’ for which the Nuffield Foundation provided support.
 The aim of the expert group who developed the idea, led by Mike Wadsworth and myself, was to distil the most useful policy information about the Cognitive Capital construct from new analyses, thus also adding to the existing scientific evidence base.
-The six seminars directed principally at policy makers and policy oriented academic were held in 2007.
-Each of these addressed the question what could be learned from birth cohort study about the acquisition and loss of cognitive capital at different life course stages moving from the early years to old age.
+The six seminars directed principally at policy makers and policy oriented academics were held in 2007.
+Each of these addressed the question of what could be learned from birth cohort study about the acquisition and loss of cognitive capital at different life course stages moving from the early years to old age.
 The series finished with a synthesising session.
 The plan was to develop the excellent presentations and discussion of preliminary analyses at the seminars into a new research programme linking cognitive capital to ‘escape from disadvantage’.
 Although ultimately the proposal did not succeed, a substantial outcome from the work was a selection of edited papers that formed the basis of an LLCS Special Issue under the editorship of Marcus Richards.

 Solving the Problem of Attrition